chriskgernon/chriskgernon/final_project/index.md

 ### Legend for map:

-Each black point represents the location of a opioid distributor.
+Each black point represents the location of an opioid distributor.
 The size of the heat symbol represents the number of dispenses by the distributor.
-The clusters represent the number of dispenses at the location.
+The clusters represent the number of dispenses at the location-- similar to the heat symbol.

 ### Future improvements